joanacmbarros/analysis-results-data-model/README.md

 ## How to use

-The repository can be used in two ways:
+This repository exemplifies how to create the ARDM.
+It should be viewed as a work in progress.
+This can be used in two ways:

 1. Applying the database - Utilizes the pre-existing database which can be immediately queried and applied using the application examples in `summary.Rmd`.